MatCyt/Markov-Chain/README.md

 All of the concepts described shortly below have a corresponding links in the reference section.
 You can find there all articles and papers that I think are doing particularly great job in introducing and explaining this topic.

+#### If you are looking for attribution method that does not require customer paths - check out my other repository about relative weight analytis | https://github.com/MatCyt/relative-weight-analysis

 ### Marketing Attribution

 Marketing attribution is trying to answer one of the key questions in advertisement world: how precisely my campaigns and actions contributed to the results I see?
 In more [formal definition](https://en.wikipedia.org/wiki/Attribution_(marketing)):